sosy-lab/benchexec/doc/container.md

   (kernel option `CONFIG_OVERLAY_FS`).
   However, it seems that only Ubuntu allows regular users to create such mounts in a container.
-  Users of other distributions can still use container mode, but have to choose a different mode of mounting the file systems in the container, e.g., with `--read-only-dir /`.
+  Users of other distributions can still use container mode, but have to choose a different mode of mounting the file systems in the container, e.g., with `--read-only-dir /` (see below).
   Alternatively, you could compile your own kernel and include [this patch](http://kernel.ubuntu.com/git/ubuntu/ubuntu-xenial.git/commit?id=0c29f9eb00d76a0a99804d97b9e6aba5d0bf19b3).
   Note that creating overlays over NFS mounts is not stable at least until Linux 4.5, thus it is recommended to specify a different directory mode for every NFS mount on the system.